NNScripts/nn-custom-scripts/README.md

 _By default the script does not remove any releases.
 If you want to remove the releases, read the file documentation in the header!_<br />
 READ THE INSTRUCTIONS IN THIS FILE.
 WRONGLY CREATED CUSTOM QUERIES CAN REMOVE THE WRONG RELEASES.<br />
 ONCE REMOVED THERE IS NO WAY TO GET THE RELEASES BACK (UNLESS YOU MADE A BACKUP BEFORE)<br />

+**update_missing_movie_info.php**<br />
+This script will update missing movie information (based on releases with missing movie info).<br />
+_By default the script does not update any movie information.
+If you want to enable the update, read the file documentation in the header!_